OpenCommerce-xyz/LICENCE.pay/README.md

 1. **Use OpenCommerce SDK**
    Integrate our SDK to open an account and start receiving payments from AI agents.

-2. **Create LICENSE.pay**
+2. **Create LICENCE.pay**
-   Use our [wizard](https://licence-pay-app.vercel.app/) to generate your custom license file.
+   Use our [wizard](https://licence-pay-app.vercel.app/) to generate your custom licence file.

 3. **Add to GitHub**
-   Place LICENSE.pay in your repository root.
+   Place LICENCE.pay in your repository root.

 ## Quick Start